Michael Katzban: Legislative service and political activity

 He was elected to the Assembly's Fourteenth Milwaukee County district (the 14th Ward of the City of Milwaukee in 1910 to succeed Democrat Joseph Domachowski (who was not a candidate for re-election).
 Katzban earned 1,328 votes, to 1,184 for former Democratic Assemblyman John Szymarek and 440 for Republican Leo Kelpinski.
 He was assigned to the standing committees on city living conditions and on vocational education.

 In 1912, after a redistricting, he ran for the Assembly in the newly-redrawn Eighth Milwaukee County district, losing to Democrat Jacob J. Litza, Jr., with 1298 votes for Litza, 1065 for Katzban, and 424 for Republican Charles Strasberger.

 He served as a deputy sheriff in Milwaukee County in 1912, and in 1915-1916.

 He ran once more for the Assembly from the Eighth District in 1930, coming in second with 1,912 votes to 3,041 for Republican Ben Wiczynski and 1641 for Democratic incumbent Mary O. Kryszak.

 In 1945, he was elected to the executive committee of the Milwaukee County Socialist Party.
 In 1950, he was appointed as a Socialist member of the City of Milwaukee's Election Commission, and served a six-year term.
 In 1954, he was elected to the Party's state executive committee.

-Personal life
+Personal life and death

 At the time of his death in 1962, he had been an insurance salesman for twenty years.
 He left behind a widow, Rose, and a son, John Katzban, who was village manager for the Village of Whitefish Bay, Wisconsin.